 I go over this a great deal in my book because I feel that it’s necessary to gain experience in working with strong emotions before having to do it in your daily life.
-Similar to the story that I shared about learning how to skid in parking lots before going out onto the open road, learning how to work skillfully with anger takes practice and you probably want to have some time practicing before trying it “in real life.”
+Learning how to work skillfully with anger takes practice and you probably want to have some time practicing before trying it “in real life.”

 Another great thing about doing this kind of exercise is that you get a feel for how “unreal” these kinds of feelings are.
 I mean, think about this: we can get ourselves physically riled up over things that happened years ago.
 Seriously, how real is that?
 Yet that’s the kind of power that emotions like anger have over us.

 Meditation Helps You to Find Patience in Anger

 However you learn to deal with it, having patience when you do get angry is the key to learning how to work with this strong emotion.
 There are reasons why so many crimes are committed “in fits of anger and passion,” and why so many of us – myself included – have obstacles around dealing with anger when it arises.

 Patience is necessary because, just like trying to put out fire with gasoline, if we greet our anger with more anger over having gotten angry, it only makes it worse.

 As soon as you can recognize that you’ve lost your temper and have succumbed to your anger, bring the art of patience to the moment and see if it helps.
 And how do you develop patience?
 You know what I’m going to say, right?